 I've made JOY and now it's time to make NOEL.

-I will most likely sell these as Christmas decor items, but there's no reason why you couldn't make them as just twiggy decorations, using whatever you like as the letter.
+I will most likely sell these as Christmas decor items, but there's no reason why you couldn't make them as just twiggy decorations, using whatever you like as the letter, even your family name or a favorite word.

 Here's how I started;